melezhik/sparrowdo/doc/sparky-integration.md

 sparrowdo --sparrowfile=database.raku --tags=nginx_port=443,mode=production --host=hosts.raku
 ```

-Names.
+## names

-To give hosts descriptive names, that will be visible in Sparky reports one can use `name` key:
+To give builds descriptive names use `name` key, it should not contain spaces.

+A build name will appear in Sparky reports list:

 ```raku
 %(